HalimaBouzidi/HADAS/README.md

 ## Overview

-This repository contains theb Python implementation of HADAS Framework for Hardware-aware Dynamic Neural Architecture Search.
+This repository contains the Python implementation of HADAS Framework for Hardware-aware Dynamic Neural Architecture Search.
 The framework is built upon
 - Pymoo: Framework for Multi-objective Evolutionary Optimization.